Frequently asked questions

 I'm looking for someone to produce my play.
 Will you read my script?

 But I remember what it was like to get started, and how valuable every chance was to get something of mine on stage, so I will make one concession.
-I will read your script if you pitch it to me and somehow persuade me that this might be the sort of thing I would be interested in doing.
-To do that, you will probably need to be quite familiar with what I do.
-If you manage to get me to read your script, I will give feedback.
+I will read your script if you pitch it to me and somehow persuade me that this might be worth doing, I will read your script.
+If you manage to get that far, I will give feedback.

-I won't tell a lie, this exercise will probably be an even bigger waste of time than the national playwriting competitions that I think aren't worth bothering with.
+I won't tell a lie, that exercise will probably be an even bigger waste of time than the script submissions that I think aren't worth the bother.
 But if I still haven't put you off, get in touch.
 Tell me who you are, what you want me to consider, and - crucially - why you're approaching me.
 And good luck.

 Hey, I'm from the National Theatre.
 We want to commission your play on the main stage.
 We'll give you a 10K advance, a month in the south of France, and your own A-list girlfriend.